vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices.rst

 Receive a partial payment through the bank statement
 ----------------------------------------------------

-You can manually enter your bank statements in Odoo, or you can import them in from a csv file or from several other predefined formats according to your accounting localisation.
+You can manually enter your bank statements in Leansoft, or you can import them in from a csv file or from several other predefined formats according to your accounting localisation.